EspressoSystems/HotShot/crates/examples/push-cdn/README.md

 Steps
 ---------------

 KeyDB is the ephemeral database, it's like Redis but with extra features.
-The only thing we run it with is with `--requirepass` to set a password.
+The only thing we run it with `--requirepass` to set a password.

 **Marshals:**
 The marshal is the entry point of the push CDN, all users connect there first.
 It tells users which broker to connect to.